I have never made the mistake of blending radishes in my green smoothie. That would be a hard smoothie to drink!

-And they aren’t bitter either.
-They have a very mild flavor and taste a lot like lettuce.
+And they aren’t bitter, either.
+Radish greens have a mild flavor and taste a lot like lettuce.
 When I added the greens from an entire bunch of radishes in a green smoothie I made, I couldn’t even taste them.

 How Much To Use

-I don’t often measure my food before making a smoothie (unless I’m working on a recipe), but I’d say at least two cups of radish greens would be adequate for a green smoothie and still remain hidden by the fruit.
+I don’t often measure my food before making a green smoothie (unless I’m working on a recipe), but I’d say at least two cups of radish greens would be adequate for a green smoothie and still remain hidden by the fruit.
 I’ve yet to make a smoothie that tasted like radish top.

 Radish Greens Nutrition Information

 You’ll also get 2 grams of protein, no fat and 13% of your RDA of iron as well as vitamins A (280% RDA) and C (173% RDA).

 Since most people eat radishes and toss the greens, the greens are not sold primarily as a vegetable, so they can be a bit soiled.
 Simply wash them thoroughly with water to remove any debris.

-Besides blending radish greens in smoothies, you can use them in salads, sandwiches or any other recipe that calls for greens.
+Besides blending radish greens in smoothies, you can use them in salads, sandwiches, or any other recipe that calls for greens.
 I think they are delicious.
 They also add nutritional variety to my diet and provides a rich, vegan source of calcium.